gcasey3/gcasey3/README.md

 - 👋 Hi, I’m @gcasey3
 - 👀 I’m interested in ... design, coding, and people!
 I live in Japan but I am orginally from California.
 Let's connect!
-- 🌱 I’m currently learning HTML, CSS< JAVASCRIPT
+- 🌱 I’m currently learning HTML, CSS, and JAVASCRIPT( I will study a little bit of WebGL later this year...
 - 💞️ I’m looking to collaborate on ...
 Interaction Design used on the web, web applications,
 - 📫 How to reach me ... @masaocooks on instagram